mddazure/entra-gsa-lab/README.md

 ![image](/images/office_routes.png)

 #### Internet access
+Internet traffic from clientvm is routed to c8k, which has a default route pointing to the tunnel to the GSA gateway.

 GSA Remote networks does not yet support the Internet Traffic profile.
-Outbound internet traffic sent to the gateway from the NVA breaks out at the gateway unfiltered.
+Outbound internet traffic sent to the GSA gateway from the NVA breaks out at the gateway unfiltered.

-Internet traffic from clientvm is routed to c8k, which has a default route pointing to the tunnel to the GSA gateway.

 *Credits*